 In 1980, Julius Erving made one of the most memorable plays in basketball history.
-The Philadelphia 76ers and Los Angeles Lakers were facing off in Game 4 of the Finals when Erving faced off with Kareem Abdul-Jabbar of the Lakers.
+The Philadelphia 76ers and Los Angeles Lakers were facing off in Game 4 of the Finals when Erving faced off with Kareem Abdul-Jabbar and the Lakers.
 After evading Mark Landsberger, Erving jumped for the basket and changed course mid-air.
 He floated behind the backboard to the other side of the basket then wrapped his right arm behind Kareem and laid in a reverse layup.
-Erving is the only player voted MVP in both the ABA and the NBA and is known for his modern style of play which emphasizes leaping.
-Erving ranks eighth in career points with an ABA-NBA combined total of 30,026.
-He is credited with popularizing the slam dunk.
-In 1994, he named one of the 40 most important athletes of all time by Sports Illustrated.
-Erving was a member of the NBA’s 50th Anniversary All-Team and was inducted into the Basketball Hall of Fame in 1993.
+Erving is the only player voted MVP in both the ABA and the NBA and is known for his modern style of pay which emphasize leaping.
+Erving ranks eight in career points with an ABA-NBA combined total of 30,026 – he is credited with popularizing the slam dunk.
+In 1994, Erving was named one of the 40 most important athletes of all time by Sports Illustrated.